 Life has been a great educator, checkered with victories and failures, and I have learned that the portal to growth is curiosity.
-My mom taught me there is always more to learn about yourself and the world around you, so following in her footsteps I decided to go back to school in 2018.
-I have taken my time, and I am happy to report I am one project away from earning my MSOD (Master of Science in Organization Development) from Queens University.
+My mom was a lifelong learner, held 2 master's degrees, and taught me through her actions that there is always more to learn about yourself and the world around you.
+I followed in her footsteps and when back to school in 2018, and I am happy to report I now hold a Master of Science in Organization and Talent Development from Queens University.

-It has been an extraordinary journey of personal and professional discovery and growth, and I have enjoyed every minute.
-Learning is such a gift, and it is super-sized when you share what you have learned with others; something I hope to do for the rest of my life.
+Unbeknownst to me, I was the first girl to graduate from college in my family.
+Not that graduating from college defines me, but it was an extraordinary journey of personal and professional discovery and growth, and I enjoyed every minute.
+Learning and gaining knowledge is such a gift, and it is super-sized when you share what you have learned with others; something I hope to do for the rest of my life.
 Next stop on my journey... do I pursue my doctorate in organizational psychology?
 I am going to pause and ponder this one for a while.